top of page

 OUR STATEMENT

-The Gabrieleno (Tongva) San Gabriel Band of Mission Indians (AKA) "Gabrieleno Tongva" is the Historically Traditional Tribe within the County of Los Angeles.
-The Gabrieleno Tongva occupied the entire Los Angeles Basin and the islands of the Santa Catalina, San Nicholas , San Clemente and Santa Barbara, and from the mountains to the sea.
-The existence of our people on these ancestral lands has been unbroken since long before the first contact between the Tongva and Europeans.
+The Gabrieleno San Gabriel Band of Mission Indians (Tongva) represents the historical indigenous tribe of the County of Los Angeles and Greater Orange County.
+Spanning from the Los Angeles Basin to the islands of Santa Catalina, San Nicholas, San Clemente, and Santa Barbara, and from the mountains to the sea, the Gabrieleno/Tongva have maintained an unbroken presence on these ancestral lands since long before European contact.

 OUR GOALS